Bridgeport Water Quality at a Glance

 System compliance: Regular lead and copper monitoring shows levels below EPA action limits throughout the Greater Bridgeport System

-Corrosion control: Water treatment includes corrosion inhibitors and pH optimization to prevent leaching of metals from plumbing systems
+Corrosion control: Water treatment includes corrosion inhibitors and pH optimisation to prevent leaching of metals from internal plumbing systems

-Service line information: Customers can use Aquarion’s interactive map or service line survey to check their service connection material
+Service line information: Customers can use Aquarion’s interactive map or service line survey tool to check their service connection material by address

-Homes built before 1986 have higher likelihood of containing lead components in internal plumbing, making monitoring and testing important for older properties.
+Homes built before 1986 in Bridgeport and across Connecticut have a higher likelihood of containing lead components in internal plumbing, making monitoring and point-of-use testing important for older properties regardless of utility compliance status.

 Are there water restrictions in Bridgeport?